lavanyagarg112/react-web-forum/README.md

 For a detailed guide on how to use the Web Forum Project, refer to the [User Manual](#user-manual) section.

-## Acknowledgements

-Special thanks to all contributors and those who have provided valuable feedback.

 ## Contact Information

-For any queries or collaborations, reach out to [Your Name] at [Your Email].
+For any queries or collaborations, reach out to me (Lavanya).

 ## User Manual